 What is Paid Search (PPC)?

 Cost per click (CPC), pay per click (PPC), and search engine marketing (SEM) are some of the names that refer to paid search engine advertising.
-Paid search is the act of placing sponsored ads at the top of, and on the side of the search engine results page (SERP) for your products or services.
-And on mobile devices, you’ll also see these ads at the bottom of the page.
+Paid search is the act of placing sponsored ads at the top, bottom, or side of search engine results pages (SERPs) for your products or services.
+These ad placements will vary by each search engine and device type.

 Why Should You Use Paid Search?